parrot/PACT/compiling.md

 	s = stage.new(options)
 	tree = s.visit(tree)

+Stages are generally passed around as a kind of proto-object.
+Fresh stages are created at each usage so that object attributes can be used for context during the stage.
+The `new` method is used to get a fresh object for each use of the stage.

 A stage should generally leave the passed in tree intact, so that other trees can share common sub-trees.

 The name of the stage should be human recognizable but simple enough to use as command line arguments (perhaps something like `--stage=optimizer=agressive`)

+Stages should, wherever possible, be able to start from any size of tree so that different portions of a tree can be run through different stages and spliced together.
+To enable extensibility, stages should be as lenient as possible about unknown node types in the tree, passing them through unmolested when possible.

+### Errors and Warnings

+There should be support code that provides clear and helpful information when a state hits a problem.
+Likely there will be a warning and error method in the base stage class.
+These methods should take the message and the node that generated it.
+Source location information will be kept on nodes so clear and informative messages can be generated.
+If any exceptions are thrown the stage runner should print the error and hide the backtrace unless verbose output is requested.

+### Tags

 The input and output tags are strings describing the input and output trees.
 Generally this describes a phase of compilation such as "source",